 Ad: SALARYMAN_JP-03_TRAIN_VULNERABILITY_2026-05-02

 You should be able to read the ad name and know what you are looking at without opening the asset.
-With AI volume producing 80 to 100 ads per month, this is the only way the team stays sane.
+With AI volume producing 80 to 100 ads per month (most retired within days, not all live at once), this is the only way the team stays sane.

 Variant rotation cadence